gdarlene/illuminate/README.md

 # illuminate
-ai based assistance tool to visually impaired individuals helping in navigating the digital workplace
+Ai based assistance tool for visually impaired individuals helping in navigating the digital workplace